the-carlisle-group/Dado/README.md

 Seneca, *Epistles 7.11*

 # Dado
-Dado is a collection of User Commands that implemetns a framework for Dyalog APL development operations.
+Dado is a collection of User Commands that implements a framework for Dyalog APL development operations.
 See the wiki for how to install and use Dado in your Dyalog APL session as a user (as an APL developer).

 These notes are for working and developing Dado itself.